jundalisay/sp/content/en/material/fallacies/tesla-einstein.md

 If there are no results after a day or two, then it's a waste of time.

-But this obsession with time, as opportunity cost, is really a result of the economic system enshrining money which is static in Nature.
+But this social pressure from time, as opportunity cost, is really a result of the economic system enshrining money which is static in Nature.

 This is why our first focus is developing and pushing for a moneyless system.